glpi-project/glpi/apirest.md

    - *expand_dropdowns* (default: false): show dropdown name instead of id.
 Optional
    - *get_hateoas* (default: true): Show relation of item in a links attribute.
 Optional
    - *only_id* (default: false):  keep only id in fields list.
 Optional
+   - *range* (default: 0-50):  a string with a couple of number for start and end of pagination separated by a '-'.
+Ex : 150-200.
+Optional.
+   - *sort* (default 1): id of searchoption to sort by.
+Optional.
+   - *order* (default ASC): ASC - Ascending sort / DESC Descending sort.
+Optional.
 * **Returns**
    - 200 (OK) with item data
    - 401 (UNAUTHORIZED)